Causal thinking for decision making on Electronic Health Records: why and how: Step-by-step framework for robust decision-making from EHR data

+Unconfoundedness --inclusion of all confounders in the analysis-- is a strong assumption that can be difficult to ascertain in practice applications.
+In these cases, sensitivity analyses for omitted variable bias allow to test the robustness of the results to missing confounders \cite{cinelli2020making}, proximal inference can be used to leverage proxy of unobserved confounders \cite{tchetgen2024introduction}, and the presence of a natural experiment or RCT might identify the desired causal effect without unconfoundedness \cite[Chapter 5, 9]{wager2020stats}.

-The \emph{estimand} is the final statistical quantity estimated from the data.
-Depending on the question, different estimands are better suited to contrast the two potential outcomes E[Y(1)] and E[Y(0)] \citep{imbens_nonparametric_2004, colnet2023risk}.
-For continuous outcomes, risk difference is a natural estimand, while for binary outcomes (e.g. events) the choice of estimand depends on the scale of the study.
-Whereas the risk difference is very informative at the population level, e.g. for medico-economic decision making, the risk ratio and the hazard ratio are more informative to reason on sub-populations such as individuals or sub-groups \citep{colnet2023risk}.
+The \emph{estimand} is the final causal quantity estimated from the data.
+Depending on the question, different estimands are better suited to contrast the two potential outcomes E[Y(1)] and E[Y(0)] \cite{imbens_nonparametric_2004,colnet2023risk}.
+For continuous outcomes, risk difference is a natural estimand, while for binary outcomes (e.g. events) the choice of estimand depends on the scale.
+Whereas the risk difference is very informative at the population level, e.g. for medico-economic decision-making, the risk ratio and the hazard ratio are more informative at the level of sub-groups or individuals \cite{colnet2023risk}.